stonie2oo4/meta-enigma2/README.md

 This package is still under development, but has been tested for a number of buttons on VU+.

 # Contents
-Import Flow in NodeRED and only IP-Address must be registerd.
+NodeRED Flow isn't needed anymore.
-Install META Custom-Driver.
+Install META Custom-Driver and have Fun.

 # Connectiviy